 The university's information security policy and the department's information security policy provides the guiding principles and responsibilities to ensure the Department’s security objectives are met.
 See IT policies

-Your computer's operating system must be kept up to date by applying security and other patches that are released by the operating system supplier.
-If this is not possible alternative protection for the computer, such as a firewall should be sought.
-Advice is available from IT Staff.
+Your computer's operating system must be kept up to date by applying security and other patches that are released by the manufacturer or another third party suppliers.

 Microsoft Operating Systems

-Macintosh Operating Systems
+Apple Operating Systems